 American Horror Story: you either love it or you hate it.
 The popular television show is filled with stunning sets, well-written characters, compelling storylines, killer filmography, and awesome performances from some pretty great actors.
-Season eight, "Apocalypse," premiered on Wednesday, September 13 with the promise to keep us intrigued for episodes to come.
 As Halloween fast approaches, we are even more excited that many of the storylines in American Horror Story are based on true events, which means you can visit some of the filming locations and real-life landmarks that have undoubtedly kept you up at night!

 If you are lucky enough to live in the Los Angeles or New Orleans area, or are planning a vacation to either city you will be able to visit some of these deeply interesting places with dark pasts.